 With over 100 million users of smartphones in Pakistan, Pakistan has been included in the list of the fastest-growing countries that are using the internet which only opens the doors for the fact that cyberbullying is increasing as well, yet there isn’t any legislation for cybercrimes in Pakistan.
-However, if you know someone being bullied online or are a victim yourself, here’s what you need to do.
+However, if you know someone being bullied online or are a victim yourself, here’s we cover some major ways to report cyber harassment in Pakistan.

 Simply write down your application (in English or in Urdu), narrate your complete problem, provide as much evidences, details as you can and send it to FIA National Response Center for Cyber Crimes(NR3C).